Few-Shot Learning from Gigapixel Images via Hierarchical Vision-Language Alignment and Modeling: Further Ablations

-As detailed in Supplementary Material \ref{appendix:hierarchical_textual_prompt_construction}, the input text generated by the LLM follows a structured format consisting of a term and an explanation, e.g., \textit{Dyskeratotic Cells} (term) and \textit{Isolated eosinophilic tumor cells undergoing premature keratinization, appearing as dense, glassy bodies within cell clusters} (explanation).
+As detailed in Appendix \ref{appendix:hierarchical_textual_prompt_construction}, the input text generated by the LLM follows a structured format consisting of a term and an explanation, e.g., \textit{Dyskeratotic Cells} (term) and \textit{Isolated eosinophilic tumor cells undergoing premature keratinization, appearing as dense, glassy bodies within cell clusters} (explanation).
 To evaluate the robustness of HiVE-MIL to different textual input formats, we conduct ablation studies using three variants: (i) term only, (ii) explanation only (denoted as \textit{Exp.}), and (iii) term + explanation, which serves as the default format in our main experiments.
-As shown in Table~\ref{tab:text_ablation}, the term + explanation format achieves the highest performance on both the TCGA NSCLC and BRCA datasets.
+As shown in Table \ref{tab:text_ablation}, the term + explanation format achieves the highest performance on both the TCGA NSCLC and BRCA datasets.
 The term-only and explanation-only variants also perform competitively, with only marginal degradation.
-These results confirm that HiVE-MIL is robust to variations in textual input structure.
+These results confirm that HiVE-MIL is robust to variations in textual input structure and suggest that combining concise terms with descriptive context yields more effective guidance.